Dear SMCC Family,

 The rest of this letter will focus on our weekly worship gatherings, physical and online, and it has been written in a Question/Answer format.
 We are keeping in line with the recommendations of the CDC, as well as our federal and state governments, and if there should be updates to their guidelines, we will follow suit and update accordingly.

-When will we start meeting physically?
+Will we be meeting physically?

 Will there still be online services?